crytic/building-secure-contracts/not-so-smart-contracts/cosmos/README.md

-# (Not So) Smart Contracts
+# (Not So) Smart Cosmos

 This repository contains examples of common Cosmos applications vulnerabilities, including code from real applications.
-Use Not So Smart Contracts to learn about Cosmos (Tendermint) vulnerabilities, as a reference when performing security reviews, and as a benchmark for security and analysis tools.
+Use Not So Smart Cosmos to learn about Cosmos (Tendermint) vulnerabilities, as a reference when performing security reviews, and as a benchmark for security and analysis tools.

 ## Features

-Each _Not So Smart Contract_ includes a standard set of information:
+Each _Not So Smart Cosmos_ includes a standard set of information:

 * Description of the vulnerability type
 * Attack scenarios to exploit the vulnerability